system76/docs/content/launch_2-firmware-update.md

 ### Suscessful enter of firmware update mode

 You will know you have succedded when a new button shows up in the header of the keyboard configurator.
 This button will list firmware available for your keyboard.
-Select the "launch_2" or "lauanch_heavy_1" based on the keyboard your have.
-Successful firmware update will freeze updates to the application as the firmware is flashed to the new firmware.
+Select the "launch_2" or "lauanch_heavy_1" based on the keyboard you have.
+A successful firmware update will freeze updates to the application as the firmware is flashed to the new firmware.
 ![System76-Tester-firmware-update](/images/launch_2-firmware-update/Tester-in-firmware-update-mode-menu.png)

 ### Verify firmware update